lab-cosmo/sphericart/docs/src/pytorch-api.rst

 PyTorch API
 ===========

-The main class for computing spherical harmonics using a ``torch``-compatible framework follows the same syntax as the Python version :py:class:`sphericart.SphericalHarmonics`.
+The classes for computing spherical harmonics using a ``torch``-compatible framework follow the same syntax as the Python versions :py:class:`sphericart.SphericalHarmonics` and :py:class:`sphericart.SolidHarmonics`, while inheriting from ``torch.nn.Module``.
 Depending on the ``device`` the tensor is stored on, and its ``dtype``, the calculations will be performed using 32- or 64- bits floating point arythmetics, and using the CPU or CUDA implementation.

-In short, although the :py:class:`sphericart.SphericalHarmonics` class is technically not a ``torch.nn.Module``, it can be used in the same way.

 .. autoclass:: sphericart.torch.SphericalHarmonics
+    :members:

+.. autoclass:: sphericart.torch.SolidHarmonics
     :members:

 The implementation also contains a couple of utility functions